StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques.md

 Most statistical software packages like R, SPSS, etc., offer a built-in t-test function.
 This feature takes your raw data, computes the t value, compares it to the critical value, and calculates a p-value.
 This streamlined process allows you to promptly determine whether your groups exhibit statistical differences.

-In your analysis of flower petal lengths, if you choose to conduct a t-test using R, the code would resemble the following:
+In your analysis of maternal health outcomes, if you choose to conduct a t-test using R, the code would resemble the following: t.test(maternal_health ~ race, data = data)